antonioborondo/qt-layout/README.md

     - widescreen
     ```

-2) Load the layout by its name:
+2) Restore the layout by its name:

     ```shell
-    $ qtcreator-layout --load widescreen
+    $ qtcreator-layout --restore widescreen
     ```

 3) Open Qt Creator.